-Appointed as one of the youngest-ever concertmasters of a major Australian orchestra, Milton enjoyed a distinguished career as a violinist and chamber musician before dedicating himself exclusively to conducting.
-Now based in Europe, he is a regular guest at several leading opera houses.
-He has appeared for six consecutive seasons as a guest conductor at the Volksoper in Vienna, where he has conducted countless performances of Die Fledermaus, The Magic Flute, La traviata, Carmen, and Hänsel und Gretel.
-In 2013, he conducted the acclaimed new John Bell production of Tosca for Opera Australia in Sydney.
-Other recent productions include La fanciulla del West in Innsbruck, The Flying Dutchman in Dortmund, Don Pasquale in Linz, Don Giovanni in Leipzig, The Magic Flute in Munich.
+Appointed as the youngest-ever concertmaster of a major Australian orchestra, Nicholas Milton enjoyed a distinguished career as a violinist and chamber musician before dedicating himself exclusively to conducting.
+Now a regular guest at several leading opera houses, he has appeared for six consecutive seasons as conductor at the Volksoper in Vienna (La traviata, Carmen, Hänsel and Gretel, Die Fledermaus, The Magic Flute).
+At the Komische Oper in Berlin he has most recently conducted The Tales of Hoffmann, Carmen and Die Fledermaus.
+Other recent productions include The Flying Dutchman in Dortmund, La fanciulla del West and The Magic Flute in Innsbruck, Don Pasquale in Linz, Carmen in Mainz, Don Giovanni in Leipzig, Tosca in Sydney and The Magic Flute in Munich.

 Nicholas Milton was Concertmaster of the Adelaide Symphony Orchestra (1996–2002) and leader of Australia’s renowned Macquarie Trio (1998-2005).
 He served as General Music Director of the Jena Philharmonic Orchestra from 2004 until 2010.
-Since 2001, he has been Chief Conductor of the Willoughby Symphony Orchestra and, since 2007, Chief Conductor and Artistic Director of the Canberra Symphony Orchestra.
+Since 2001, he has been Chief Conductor and Artistic Director of the Willoughby Symphony Orchestra and, since 2007, Chief Conductor and Artistic Director of the Canberra Symphony Orchestra.
 He will continue to serve as Chief Conductor of the Innviertler Symphony Orchestra of Austria until 2017.